Nicolaus of Damascus: Life

+The question whether Nicolaus was a Jew or a Greek has been much debated in scholarship.
+If he had non-Greek roots, he must have been at least thoroughly hellenised.
+Later ancient sources refer to him as "the Peripatetic".
+Since Nicolaus wrote a work On the Psyche, he may well have been, like Philo, in the school of the Pythagoreans or Platonists and been part of the syncretisation of Judaic monotheism with the monotheism (the Monad/The Good) of those two schools.

 Universal History

 Towards the end of his life he composed a Universal History in 144 books, although the Suda mentions only 80 books.
 But references to books 2, 4, 5, 6, 7, (8), 96, 103, 104, 107, 108, 110, 114, 123 and 124 are known.

 Extensive fragments of the first seven books are preserved in quotation in the Constantinian Excerpts, compiled at the order of Byzantine Emperor Constantine VII Porphyrogenitus.
 These cover the history of the Assyrians, Medes, Greeks, Lydians, and Persians, and are important also for Biblical history.

-Josephus probably used this work for his history of Herod in his Antiquities of the Jews (Ant.
+The Jewish historian Josephus probably used this work for his history of Herod in his Antiquities of the Jews (Ant.
 15–17) because where Nicolaus stops, in the reign of Herod Archelaus, the account of Josephus suddenly becomes more cursory.
+Josephus also references Nicolaus' history on Abram and in book 7 of Antiquities of the Jews on the Jewish King David.

 For portions dealing with Greek myth and oriental history he was dependent on other, now lost works, of variable quality.
 Where he relied on Ctesias, the value of his work is slim.
 Robert Drews has written: